 It has hung in our home for 17 years.
 The artist’s name is almost illegible but it may be “Wildman” or something similar.
 It’s not important, because it’s value lies not in the artist’s name, but, (like all the other paintings we have) in the story attached to it.

 That may be so, and it’s good that it is so.
-If it wasn’t then there would be no room for the expression of emotions, both for the artist and for society.
+If it wasn’t then there would be no room for the expression of emotions, both for the artist and for society in general.
+Art in the broader sense is much more than visual art, and all art is living.
+Art, in whatever form, tells a story.
+Art, aside from the commercial form, lets the world into the artist’s inner being, into a hidden chamber if you will.
+In that space there’s a mill, a grindstone of immense force and the grist for the mill is countless – places, faces, things, light, dark, emotions, sounds, tastes…. the list goes on and on.
 Because my art is about who I am and how I see the world my art is different.
-Not always pretty, sometimes not even good, most times authentic and from the heart.
+Just as every artist’s work is different.
+Not always pretty, sometimes not even good, always authentic and always from the heart.